polterguy/hyper-ide/helpers/help-files/02 - The fastest Hello World tutorial in the world.md

 Then simply click the _"Create"_ button, and you're done.
 If you want to try out your app, you can [click this link](/hello-world).
-Your app consists of 5 files, most of which only serves as a starting ground for your own app.
+Your app consists of 5 files, most of which only serves as a starting ground for your own apps.

 * _"desktop.hl"_ - A _"desktop"_ icon
 * _"launch.hl"_ - Your app's launcher file